 Fact 1: They Both Have Similar Prices

 Both Sling TV and Philo offer low-cost, stripped down TV subscription deals.
-Philo’s cheapest subscription costs $20/month, while Sling TV’s two base plans both cost $30/month.
+Philo’s offers only a single package of 61 channels for $20/month, while Sling TV’s two base plans both cost $30/month.
 These prices are significantly lower than what competing streaming services charge.

 Here’s a closer look at the two services’ subscription plans.

-Philo’s single subscription option comes with around 60 channels and it only costs $20 per month.
+Philo’s single subscription option comes with 61 channels and it only costs $20 per month with 7-day free trial.
+No contract, you are free to cancel the subscription anytime.
+You can add Starz for $9/month and Epix for $6/month as additional channels.
 This makes it one of the cheapest options for cutting the cord.
 Other streaming services charge twice as much or more.
 Moreover, Sling TV and many other streaming services opted to raise their prices in 2019.
 Philo seems to be committed to the $20 price point, though.

 7-day free trial